playeasynow/liri-node-app/README.md

 Here's how it works:

 - Open up Terminal / your CLI
-- Make sure to download the appropriate npm loaded onto the package.json file
+- Make sure to download the appropriate node modules according to the package.json file
 - Type `node liri.js` and hit Enter
 - Follow the prompts
 - Have fun!